 Then there’s this.
 When you get a harlequin/harlekin, there’s the excitement to find stuff to match it.
 To find sneakers, T-shirts, back packs, water bottles, bicycles, phone mounts, floor mats- anything, and everything.
 That’s something I didn’t understand until I got this.
 It’s just pure Serotonin.
 For you, and for everyone else.

 I mean seriously, how can you not be happy looking at this?
 It’s like a toddler sneaker on four wheels.
 It’s hilariously awesome.
 It’s jovial.
 It’s comical.
-It’s the embodiment of a Harlekin- it’s an entertainer, it’s a comedic, its laughable, it’s happy, it encourages everyone to smile.
+It’s the embodiment of a Harlekin- it’s an entertainer, it’s comedic, it’s laughable, it’s happy, it encourages everyone to smile.

 Car meets are never the same- especially with how rare these are.
 Not being offered in the USA, the Polo in itself is exceptionally rare- nevermind the Harlekin.
 Though not as rare as their mk3 counterparts globally, these are always a conversation piece.